Powering Innovation Through University, Startup & Industry Collaboration

 What would change if we could better connect the dots between academic discovery, entrepreneurial energy, and corporate capability?

-Join us for an interactive conversation where we'll dig into the real challenges and opportunities of cross-sector collaboration.
+Join us for an intimate, focused conversation where a small group of engaged participants will dive deep into the real challenges and opportunities of cross-sector collaboration.
 We'll explore questions like:

 What makes partnerships actually work?
 Beyond the press releases, what does successful collaboration look like day-to-day?